dcSpark/carp/docs/docs/indexer/run.md

 The indexer, by default, is setup to work with a local node.\*, so you will have to run a synced copy of [cardano-node](https://github.com/input-output-hk/cardano-node/)

 \*If you want to run on a remote node, you can change the socket in `.env`.
-If this remote node requires a TCP connection, you can change the `BearerKind` to TCP in the code.
+If this remote node requires a TCP connection, you can change the `BearerKind` to TCP in the code and replace the usage of `n2c` with `n2n` at `indexer/src/setup.rs`.

 ## Setting up the database